Planning a trip and wondering about the best places to visit in Santorini?

 If you’ve got some free time, head on down to the adorable Old Port at the bottom of the city.

-You can get there either by taking the cable car or hoofing it down 600 steps.
-Trust me, it’s worth the effort!
+You can get there either by taking the cable car (€6 one way) or hoofing it down 600 steps.
+Trust me, the cable car is worth every euro – I tried the steps once and my legs were shaking by the bottom!

 10. Amoudi Bay